sw1ft747/svenmod/README.md

 ```
 "Plugins"
 {
-	"name_of_the_plugin.dll"	"1" // the plugin is enabled, this is comment btw
+	"name_of_the_plugin.dll"	"1" // the plugin is enabled, this is a comment btw
 	"name_of_another_plugin"	"0" // the plugin is disabled
 }
 ```